Peugeot 205: Special 205 GTI editions

-The Gentry was a limited edition version of the 205, it had 1.6 GTI suspension combined with a detuned 105 bhp 1.9 litre engine (as fitted to export market GTIs such as those for Australia and Switzerland) but with an automatic gearbox.
+The Gentry was a limited-edition version of the 205; it had 1.6 GTI suspension combined with a detuned 105 bhp 1.9-litre engine (as fitted to export market GTIs such as those for Australia and Switzerland) but with an automatic gearbox.
 Only 300 models were made in Sorrento Green and Aztec Gold (sometimes called Mayfair Beige).
 They came with full leather trim and real wood trim, power steering and heated mirrors in the UK, as well as the same body side trims as the GTI – which led to the Gentry often being mistaken for a GTI.

-A production run of 200 limited edition 1.9 GTI cars was commenced in 1991 for the Japanese market.
-Due to a breakdown in trade negotiations the production run ceased at what was believed to be 33 units which were subsequently sold off to the European market.
-All the cars were in automatic transmission guise, having power steering sunroof and air conditioning as standard.
+A production run of 200 limited-edition 1.9 GTI cars was commenced in 1991 for the Japanese market.
+Due to a breakdown in trade negotiations, the production run ceased at what was believed to be 33 units, which were subsequently sold off to the European market.
+All the cars were in automatic transmission guise, having power steering, a sunroof and air conditioning as standard.
 The Japanese edition was easily identifiable by having the raised bonnet normally attributed to the diesel models.
 Pepperpot alloys and cloth trim were used, more reminiscent of the 1.6 GTI cars.

 The Griffe was a special GTI edition for mainland Europe, and was sold in France, Germany and the Netherlands.
 It was bright green (called 'Laser' Green or 'Vert Fluorite'), and came equipped with all available vendor options at that time except air-conditioning, but including full black leather interior, ABS, power steering and sunroof.
 1652 Griffes were made, all in laser green and with grey alloy wheels with a silver rim.

 The 1FM was produced for the UK market in 1992 to coincide with the 25th birthday of BBC Radio 1.
 Only 25 were made and each car was individually numbered with a small brass plate.
 The car was black with 'Radio 1FM 25th' bodywork decals, grey Speedline alloy wheels and came with all options fitted as standard, including ABS, air conditioning, full leather interior, remote central locking, catalytic converter and power steering.
 A bespoke stereo system including a CD changer, CD head unit, amplifier, uprated door speakers and an acoustic rear shelf containing 200W 6x9 speakers was specified by Clarion.
 One was raffled at a Radio 1 event, and Radio 1 ran a competition on air to win one.